andaze/hugo-jobs/content/merit/8things/_index.en.md

 weight: 2
 advtitle2: "Benefits of working at Bage"
 advtitle3: "ADVANTAGE"
-things_description: " The most important thing we focus on in our hiring strategy is the significance of working at Vage.
+description: " The most important thing we focus on in our hiring strategy is the significance of working at Vage.
 Here are 8 things you can gain from working at Vage."
 # nextPageBtn: true

 ---